mohd-raza/Improving-Chronic-Kidney-Disease-Prediction-using-ANN-with-Normalization/README.md

 Kothari, N., Rizvi, S.M.R., Walavalkar, P., Kanani, P., Patil, N. (2024).
 Improving Chronic Kidney Disease Prediction Using ANN with Normalization.
 In: Nanda, S.J., Yadav, R.P., Gandomi, A.H., Saraswat, M. (eds) Data Science and Applications.
 ICDSA 2023.
 Lecture Notes in Networks and Systems, vol 818.
 Springer, Singapore. https://doi.org/10.1007/978-981-99-7862-5_42

-OR

-@InProceedings{10.1007/978-981-99-7862-5_42, <br>
-author="Kothari, Neel and Rizvi, Syed Mohammed Raza and Walavalkar, Praniket and Kanani, Pratik and Patil, Nilesh",<br>
-editor="Nanda, Satyasai Jagannath and Yadav, Rajendra Prasad and Gandomi, Amir H. and Saraswat, Mukesh",<br>
-title="Improving Chronic Kidney Disease Prediction Using ANN with Normalization",<br>
-booktitle="Data Science and Applications",<br>
-year="2024",<br>
-publisher="Springer Nature Singapore",<br>
-address="Singapore",<br>
-pages="553--568",<br>
-abstract="Chronic kidney disease (CKD) is one of the most critical diseases in today's day and age, and its accurate and thorough diagnosis is the need of the hour.
-This work aims to accurately predict CKD in a patient with the help of machine learning by developing a robust artificial neural network model which would vastly benefit the healthcare industry.
-It takes into account every criterion and predicts whether the subject may encounter CKD or not.
-An empirical comparison of the efficiency of various machine learning algorithms such as random forest classifier, extra trees classifier, K-nearest neighbors, gradient boosting classifier, stochastic gradient boosting, cat boost classifier, light gradient boosting machine, and decision tree classifier is also portrayed in this research.
-The algorithms implemented on preprocessed data gave accuracies of not more than 95{\%}.
-This work has implemented a modified artificial neural network which predicted whether a patient has CKD or not with an accuracy of 98{\%}, which surpassed that of all the other classification algorithms that were compared.
-The proposed model may serve as an effective and accurate tool to predict the occurrence of CKD in a patient.",<br>
-isbn="978-981-99-7862-5"<br>
-}